 In the District of Columbia, a nonprofit corporation must have three or more directors.

 The D.C.
-Department of Consumer & Regulatory Affairs should have a nonprofit articles of incorporation form -- either a fill-in-the-blank form or a sample on which you can base your articles.
+Department of Consumer & Regulatory Affairs has a nonprofit articles of incorporation form -- either a fill-in-the-blank form or a sample on which you can base your articles.
 To ensure that you'll receive 501(c)(3) tax-exempt status when you apply with the IRS, you'll need to include specific language to ensure that you'll receive tax-exempt status, such as a clause dedicating the nonprofit's assets to another 501(c)(3) nonprofit organization when your nonprofit ends.

 Your state form may include these provisions already, but if yours doesn't, consult a legal self-help guide such as How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo), to make sure your articles comply with D.C.'s nonprofit laws.